 and Animal Biology Laboratory

-Introductory Biology ANAT&PHY 335 Physiology 5 NUTR SCI 332 Human Nutritional Needs 3 Select one of the following: 3-4 Introduction to Psychology General Microbiology Basic Statistics for Psychology Statistics for Sociologists I Introduction to Statistical Methods Introductory Applied Statistics for the Life Sciences Professional Communication
+Introductory Biology ANAT&PHY 335 Physiology 5 NUTR SCI 332 Human Nutritional Needs 3 Select one of the following: 3-4 Introduction to Psychology General Microbiology Basic Statistics for Psychology Statistics for Sociologists I Introduction to Statistical Methods Introductory Applied Statistics for the Life Sciences Workplace Writing and Communication

 Any transfer course from another university that will be used to meet the above required courses cannot be included in the GPA calculation.
 If the same course is taken more than once, only the grade from the last time the course was taken will be used in the GPA calculation.